schloops1/wincraft/README.md

 * modify the .shrc file (should have extracted directly into home or you chose the wrong spot) of your server and client(s).
 Server .shrc should contain "srv" (no quotes) and the client one "client" (no quotes).
 That way, the computers will launch wincraft at boot.

 # Warning:
 This is for private networks.
 It is not suited for public networks where you can't trust all users as it certainly could be abused to crash the server.
-It is possible to crash the client but no data loss should occur so you can simply restart it.
-The server can be crashed with variable shenanigans but equally, no data loss should occur.
+It is possible to crash the wincraft client but no data loss should occur so you can simply restart it.
+The wincraft server can be crashed with variable shenanigans but equally, no data loss should occur.
 I'll add additional security to counter that.
-Anyway, it should be perfectly useable as it currently is.
+Anyway, it's perfectly useable as it currently is in friendly singleplayer/multiplayer environments.
 * srv -enter or client-enter to launch the programs manually

 If you want some errors to display on the screen of the client, modify client.lua so that "local safe = true" becomes "local safe = false" .
 Client and server have a setting.json file where you can set a debug variable to true if you wish for loging to be written to log.txt.
-They also contain the variable port.
+They also contain the variable port you can use if you want to set a different port or have multiple wincraft separated networks running together.